TheStig294/100-more-randomats-pack-2/README.md

 \
 Requires: <https://steamcommunity.com/sharedfiles/filedetails/?id=337994500>

+## Shh...
+It's a Secret!

+Runs another random Randomat event without notifying the players.
+Also silences all future Randomat events while this event is active.\
+\
+_ttt_randomat_secret_ - Default: 1 - Whether this event is enabled.

 ## Somehow, Palpatine returned!

 Spawns in a bot, that plays voicelines when hurt, walked near, killed, etc.\